rmvanhees/pyspex/INSTALL.md

 Install
 -------
-Once you have satisfied the requirements, simply run:
+Once you have satisfied the requirements, simply run as administrator:

- * `python3 setup.py install`           # as administrator
+ * `python3 setup.py install`

-or
+or as user:

- * `python3 setup.py install --user`    # as user
+ * `python3 setup.py install --user`

 The scripts to convert raw SPEXone data to L1A are installed under `/usr/local/bin` or `$USER/.local/bin`.